How This Project Serves And Protects

 The System Consists Of...

 Flood protection in the Wyoming Valley started as a response to the Susquehanna River flooding of March 1936.
 Today, the existing flood protection system contains 16 miles of levee and floodwall, 13 pump stations that contain 39 deep well centrifugal pumps, 78 drainage structures, 20 road and railroad closure structures, 123 relief wells and an electrical distribution system that consists of 8 substations, 27 transformers and 9 miles of underground and aerial transmission lines.
-The system also contains the Toby Creek Impoundment Basin, a 1.2-mile-long Toby Creek underground pressure conduit and an earthen dam.
+The system also contains the Toby Creek Impoundment Basin which is a 28 feet high by 4,506 feet long earthen dam, and a 16 feet-6 inch diameter by 1.2 mile long Toby Creek underground pressure conduit.

 Solicitor- Christopher P. Cullen, Esq.